dataminer-site/dataminer-site.github.io/docs/archive/0.6/api/odbc/windows.md

 # Step 1: Download ODBC Driver

-DuckDB releases the ODBC driver as asset.
+DataMiner releases the ODBC driver as asset.
 For Windows, download it from <a href="https://github.com/duckdb/duckdb/releases/download/v{{ site.currentduckdbversion }}/duckdb_odbc-windows-amd64.zip">Windows Asset</a> that contains the following artifacts:

-**duckdb_odbc.dll**: the DuckDB driver compiled for Windows.
+**duckdb_odbc.dll**: the DataMiner driver compiled for Windows.

 **duckdb_odbc_setup.dll**: a setup DLL used by the Windows ODBC Data Source Administrator tool.